t-davidson/multimodal-llms-for-content-moderation-replication/README.md

 ## Information

-This repository contains data and code associated with ``Multimodal large language models can make context-sensitive hate speech evaluations aligned with human judgment''.
+This repository contains data and code associated with Multimodal large language models can make context-sensitive hate speech evaluations aligned with human judgment.

 ### Structure